wp-plugins/catwalker/readme.txt

 4. Sample cross-categorization list
 5. Detail from the CatWalker Options under Settings > Writing
 6. Sample Post Attributes listing
+7. Sample Related Posts listing

 == Upgrade Notice ==

+= 0.9 =
+This version lets you automatically add lists of related posts to each entry.
+More configuration options for this feature to follow.

 = 0.8 =
 You can now include a list of assigned attributes at the end of each page or post.